Swept Away (musical): Broadway (2024)

 The musical opened on Broadway at the Longacre Theatre on November 19, 2024, following previews beginning on October 29, and received mixed reviews.

+The production was directed by Michael Mayer and choreographed by David Neumann.
 The show's arrangements and orchestrations were by Chris Miller and Brian Usifer (who was also the show's music supervisor).
-The show's creative team also included Will Van Dyke (music director), Susan Hilferty (costume designer), Kevin Adams (lighting designer), and John Shivers (sound designer).
-On December 5, 2024, it was announced that the show would close December 15.
-After the announcement, a two-week extension was added due to popular demand, and the show closed December 29, 2024, after 20 previews and 48 performances.
+The creative team also included Will Van Dyke (music director), Rachel Hauck (scenic designer), Susan Hilferty (costume designer), Kevin Adams (lighting designer), and John Shivers (sound designer).

+On December 5, 2024, it was announced that the show would close on December 15.

+Following the closing announcement, the production extended its run through December 29, 2024, and closed after 20 previews and 48 performances.

+In a first-person essay for American Theatre, cast member John Gallagher Jr. described efforts to avert the early closing, and wrote that the announcement prompted a surge in attendance during the final weeks; he also wrote that The Avett Brothers returned to New York for post-show performances, and that Patti LuPone attended during the closing stretch.

+A Broadway cast recording was announced in December 2024 and released digitally in February 2025.
+In May 2025, the production’s official social media account stated that the cast recording had surpassed one million streams on Spotify.

-The Broadway show was produced by Matthew Masten, Sean Hudock, Madison Wells Live, Louise Gund and Kate Cannova, with assistance from Jimmy Buffet.
-The lead choreographer was David Neumann.
+The Broadway show was produced by Matthew Masten, Sean Hudock, Madison Wells Live, Louise Gund and Kate Cannova, with assistance from Jimmy Buffett.

 The production received a nomination for the Tony Award for Best Scenic Design of a Musical.

+Reunion concerts (2025)

+On April 28, 2025, members of the Broadway cast reunited for a pair of sold-out concert performances at the Bowery Ballroom in New York City.
+Playbill reported that the reunion concert would feature the full Broadway company, led by principal cast members John Gallagher Jr., Stark Sands, Adrian Blake Enscoe, and Wayne Duvall.
+The ensemble members were Josh Breckenridge, Hunter Brown, Matt DeAngelis, Cameron Johnson, Brandon Kalm, Rico LeBron, Michael J. Mainwaring, Orville Mendoza, Chase Peacock, Tyrone L. Robinson, David Rowen, and John Sygar, with swings John Michael Finley and Robert Pendilla also participating.
+People described the event as a one-night-only concert presented in two performances (7 p.m. and 9:45 p.m.).